 Blocks are a language-level feature implemented along with C and C++ languages.
 With regard to the methods or functions, these produce distinctive code portions that can be passed.
 These can be processed later depending on the system’s capabilities and are not limited to real-time executions.
 It also implements the codes and displays the same in a much cleaner representative way.

 Among the different parameters implemented in a method, the completion handler should always remain the last parameter in the list.

 Q5.
 Explain StoryBoard and Programmatic UIView from an iOS perspective.

 In the case of Programmatic UIView, it generally possesses a bit longer and tedious approach than StoryBoard.
 Here it gives the steadier response to the current code and the corresponding views based on the system functionality.
-It also develops branch approach to the entre codes present and thus becomes more easily unit testable.
+It also develops a branch approach to the entire codes present and thus becomes more easily unit testable.